VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -datasource.oauth2.tokenUrl string
      Optional OAuth2 tokenURL to use for -datasource.url.
   -datasource.queryStep duration
-     queryStep defines how far a value can fallback to when evaluating queries.
-For example, if datasource.queryStep=15s then param "step" with value "15s" will be added to every query.If queryStep isn't specified, rule's evaluationInterval will be used instead.
+     How far a value can fallback to when evaluating queries.
+For example, if -datasource.queryStep=15s then param "step" with value "15s" will be added to every query.
+If set to 0, rule's evaluation interval will be used instead. (default 5m0s)
   -datasource.queryTimeAlignment
      Whether to align "time" parameter with evaluation interval.Alignment supposed to produce deterministic results despite of number of vmalert replicas or time they were started.
 See more details here https://github.com/VictoriaMetrics/VictoriaMetrics/pull/1257 (default true)
   -datasource.roundDigits int